 I Am Peter.

-With this kind of animation, you can animate your words and bring text to life as a chain of lines, words, or characters.
+With text animations you can animate your words and bring text to life as a chain of lines, words, or characters.

 Hello.
 I Am Peter.
 Ui designer.